UnitVectorY-Labs/ServiceAuthCentral/docs/modules/manageserver.md

 | SPRING_PROFILES_ACTIVE | Yes      | A corresponding profile must be selected for [Data Model]({{ site.baseurl }}{% link modules/datamodel.md %}) |
 | SAC_ISSUER             | Yes      | The JWT issuer url.
 Typically the domain name of the token server.                                             |
 | SAC_CORS_ORIGINS       | Yes      | CORS origins for web based logins.
 This is the domain name ServiceAuthCentral Web is deployed to.              |

+## Authentication and Authorization

+While the primary purpose of ServiceAuthCentral is server-to-server authentication with OAuth 2.0, this management API needs a mechanism to vend access tokens to the web based front end specifically [serviceauthcentralweb](https://github.com/UnitVectorY-Labs/serviceauthcentralweb).
+To support this server-token supports a PKCE login flow.

+The tokens that are able to call the management API have the audience value which has the value of the issuer.
+Meaning in the JWT the issuer and audience have the same value.